wewantsaul/pathogen-genomics-training/README.md

 ## 🧠 Expected Background

-This training is designed for participants **familiar with bioinformatics but have no practical experience**.
+This training is designed for participants **with basic knowledge of bioinformatics but limited practical experience**

 No prior coding experience is required.